outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - where certainty is universally distributed & no uncertainties are possible, so a definition of certainty is not needed
       - where certainty is not allowed by the system
         - system has distributed randomness injection points, or structures of certainty like interaction levels are prevented from developing

+  - applying causal interface to problems (like 'find a prediction function') is required for some intents (like 'reduce error' or 'handle change')
+    - structures of success causes (reasons or why):
+      - finding the structure of similarity that explains 'why' an algorithm worked, such as a similarity in the form of an alignment in number of updates & degree of distortion from a base function
+    - structures of error causes
+      - structures of error causes (such as structures of difference like difference between core functions and required functions) can be used to predict errors & used as filters to produce similarity structures

   - add to bias error type structures: variable combinations/connections that should be disassociated